odd-poet/dockers/mesos/mesos-slave/README.md

 Options:
-  -p,  --port=5051                   mesos slave port --zk=zk://zk-server:2181/mesos     zookeper url --help                             help message
+  -p,  --port=5051                   mesos slave port --zk=zk://localhost:2181/mesos     zookeper url.
+If you use default value, local zookeeper-server will be run and mesos will use it.
+  -h, --help                         help message

 Example:
     docker run \